lewiguez/manager-README/README.md

 ## What to expect from me
 I think the most succinct way of putting what to expect from me is that _**I’m an imperfect human being and I expect you to be one too.**_

 It’s important to note that I don’t want to become “the official decision maker.”
 Because of the nature of my personality, I find myself defaulting to that and try hard to course-correct when I realize I’m doing it.
 Part of that is because I like to have clear, discrete steps and when something gets in my way, I want to remove that hurdle as quickly as possible.
-A good way to put what I’m striving for instead: “I am **accountable** for the decisions the team make, even if I’m not the one making them most of the time.”
+A good way to put what I’m striving for instead: “I am **accountable** for the decisions the team makes, even if I’m not the one making them most of the time.”

 My past is also marked by a lot of engineering and Individual Contributor work.
 As such, I tend to fall back hard on old patterns and look at the world through this lens.
 I have strong opinions about how things should be done because I care deeply about our work.
 That being said, I will always do my best to respect your opinion too; I will try hard not to take for granted the mutual passion we each have for our jobs and what is produced.
 I expect you to do the same.